-Big Health Insurance Overeach Calls For Washington Repentance (January 18, 2012)
+Big Health Insurance Overreach Calls For Washington Repentance (January 18, 2012)

 On March 26, 2012, and for a few days thereafter, the U.S. Supreme Court will hear oral arguments against the individual health insurance mandate from 26 states who have risen up against President's Obama's landmark legislation, which he signed back in March of 2010.

-Twenty six states, and most of the good old U.S.A., sees this law as a federal takeover of the historic and established health and welfare jursidiction of the fifty states.
+Twenty-six states, and most of the good old U.S.A., sees this law as a federal takeover of the historic and established health and welfare jurisidiction of the fifty states.

 And in a federalist republic states sort of like to hold onto their turf, and to manage stuff at their own speed, and on their own cost curve.

 This law, wishfully if not prayerfully known as "The Affordable Care Act" (ACA), had some unintended negative consequences.
 First, it sealed Washington's political party gridlock.
 Second, it has sapped all that our present President has tried to do.
 And third, it has piqued and will continue raising the ire of an enervated U.S. populace that never liked the mandate and is now must wait and see if it will be upheld, or courageously thrown out.

 Besides, if this novel law is fiscally administered anything like the Defense Department, or the Federal Reserve, or our present federal entitlement programs, or foreign aid, it will be just another federal boondoggle crippling any faint hopes of Washington budgetary restraint.

 Washington was ably baptized by the Insurance Industry and this mandate was their price to guide Washington in all things healthy and truthy (compare Paul Starr's "The Mandate Miscalculation: Obama's health care blunder- and how to fix it."
 The New Republic 12.29.11. p.
 11).